zilishen/documentation/content/nms/nim/about/templates/default-base-template.md

 ### Conditional module loading

-A key feature of the template is its ability to conditionally load modules based on user inputs, optimizing the configuration by including only necessary modules.
-This approach not only streamlines the configuration process but also enhances the performance and security of NGINX instances.
+The template conditionally loads modules based on user inputs, optimizing the configuration by including only necessary modules.
+This makes the configuration process more efficient and enhances the performance and security of NGINX instances.

 ### Dynamic configuration generation

 The template dynamically generates configuration blocks for HTTP and stream contexts, incorporating server blocks, location directives, upstream configurations, and proxy pass settings based on the provided inputs.
 This modular and dynamic approach facilitates the rapid deployment of customized NGINX configurations, catering to a wide range of deployment scenarios.

-### Simplified configuration management

-The F5 Global Default Base template makes managing NGINX configurations easier by abstracting the complexity of the configuration syntax and offering a modular approach to customization.
-This advancement makes it accessible to users with varying levels of expertise, enabling them to efficiently manage and deploy NGINX instances.

 ---